lexibank/tlopo/out/vol3/chapter7.md

 <a id="p-213"></a>

-There is remarkable agreement across sour- ces about its uses, which do not vary much from the Bismarck Archipelago to Vanuatu.
-Its bast (fibrous inner bark) serves as temporary bind- ing material.
+There is remarkable agreement across sources about its uses, which do not vary much from the Bismarck Archipelago to Vanuatu.
+Its bast (fibrous inner bark) serves as temporary binding material.
 The soft light timber provided by young straight branches is used for rafters and internal construction.
 It also provides excellent firewood, and trees are sometimes ringbarked to tum them into convenient fuel sources.
-It is reputed to be one of the best woods for starting fires by traditional friction methods (another is the small forest tree Callicarpa pentandra ac- cording to Kwara'ae lore) ([Powell 1976](../references.md#source-Powell1976),Hen- derson & Hancock 1988: 158-159, [Arentz et al. 1989](../references.md#source-Arentzetal1989): 94, [Wheatley 1992](../references.md#source-Wheatley1992): 225, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 135, [Hviding 2005](../references.md#source-Hviding2005): 115-116).
+It is reputed to be one of the best woods for starting fires by traditional friction methods (another is the small forest tree Callicarpa pentandra ac- cording to Kwara'ae lore) ([Powell 1976](../references.md#source-Powell1976), [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 158-159, [Arentz et al. 1989](../references.md#source-Arentzetal1989): 94, [Wheatley 1992](../references.md#source-Wheatley1992): 225, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 135, [Hviding 2005](../references.md#source-Hviding2005): 115-116).

 Fewer sources mention medicinal uses: the Bola of New Britain use an infusion of the bark, and the leaves are used medicinally in Vanuatu (Powell1976, [Wheatley 1992](../references.md#source-Wheatley1992): 225).

 Figure 7.9 Kleinhovia hospita: A, tree; B, shoot with a mature and an old inflorescence; C, leaf.

 Most of the terms below are from NCV languages, and they present a minor puzzle.
-[Lynch](../references.md#source-Lynch2004a) ([2004a](../references.md#source-Lynch2004a)) divides them into two groups and makes two resemblant but seemingly irrec- oncilable PNCV reconstructions, &ast;ma(t,d)aka (Banks, Malakula, Epi) and &ast;matala (Banks, Santo, Malakula, Paama, Efate ).
+[Lynch](../references.md#source-Lynch2004a) ([2004a](../references.md#source-Lynch2004a)) divides them into two groups and makes two resemblant but seemingly irreconcilable PNCV reconstructions, &ast;ma(t,d)aka (Banks, Malakula, Epi) and &ast;matala (Banks, Santo, Malakula, Paama, Efate).
 There are also MM and SES reflexes, however, and here the terms reflect POc &ast;ma(i)tagaR(a).
 Lynch' s PNCV &ast;ma(t,d)aka, modified here to &ast;ma(t,d)aga, reflects this unproblematically.
 This leaves Lynch' s PNCV &ast;matala, which I take to reflect an early borrowing from a language which had lost &ast;-k- but retained &ast;-R- as -/- (the SES languages of Malaita reflect this pattern of reflexes, but there is no good reason to suppose that a language descended from the borrowing source still exists).

 <table>
 <tr>